‘Q’, the online prophet feeding the QAnon conspiracy with almost 5,000 cryptic online messages, has been eerily quiet in 2021.

 Jim’s son, Ron Watkins, is also suspected of Q ties.
 The administrator of the 8kun/8chan website slipped up in an interview for the HBO series Q: Into the Storm.
 Ron admits posting on 8chan’s QResearch board and spreading voter fraud conspiracies during the 2020 US election.
 He describes it as the same thing he’s “been doing anonymously for the last three years”.
 Ron then quickly adds “but never as Q”.
 Ron tried to convince filmmakers that former Trump adviser Stephen Bannon is really Q.

-Steven Bannon, the once-mighty man behind right-wing Breitbart News, pleaded not guilty to fraud charges in 2020 after being arrested on a $35m, 150-foot yacht belonging to a fugitive Chinese billionaire.
+Steven Bannon, the once-mighty man behind right-wing Breitbart News and Donald Trump, pleaded not guilty to fraud charges in 2020 after being arrested on a $35m, 150-foot yacht belonging to a fugitive Chinese billionaire.
 Bannon was once a Trump political strategist and bragged about writing speeches for UK PM Boris Johnson.
 Could Bannon be Q?
 Anything’s possible.
 Bannon left the White House in August 2017 when his relationship with Trump cooled, two months before Q’s first message.

 Far-right radio show host Alex Jones helped elevate fringe conspiracy theories to the top echelon of American politics.
 He has accused several governments and big businesses of creating a New World Order through manufactured economic crises and sophisticated surveillance tech.
 Jones supported Trump’s 2016 election but appears to have cut ties with QAnon.
 Jones’ lawyer said he “deplores the violence that took place” at the 2021 rally and riot.